 We have two options available for appointments which allow us to practice social distancing: “Drive Thru” and Drop Off appointments.

 All details of your pet’s needs and exam findings will be discussed over the phone.
 When you arrive for your visit, we ask that you call us and wait in your car.
 We will come out to receive your pet; all cats must be in carriers and dogs must be on a leash or in a carrier.
-We will also take payments over the phone.
+We will also take payments at your car.

 We have decreased the total number of appointments that we are able to see each day.
 We take care to leave openings for sick pets and schedule limited numbers of wellness/annual visits per day.
 This means we may not be able to schedule same-day or even next-day wellness/annual visits.
 This is to ensure that we are able to care for all our patients while prioritizing the sick ones first.